Dodoveloper/godot-gyro-html5/README.md

 You can access gyroscope data only in [secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) (HTTPS).

 Also, iOS devices require explicit user interaction before allowing access to gyroscope data from an HTML5 application.
 That's why the demo has a toggle button on the top left, which is visible only on such platforms.

+![image](https://github.com/Dodoveloper/godot-gyro-html5/assets/17781050/af5549a6-a1b6-4d04-b302-8bb1e24b840a)

 When enabled, a popup requesting permission will appear on screen, and after selecting _Allow_ you should get access to gyroscope data on iOS.

-![image](https://github.com/Dodoveloper/godot-gyro-html5/assets/17781050/af5549a6-a1b6-4d04-b302-8bb1e24b840a)

-## How to use
+## Usage
 There is a custom class called `GyroComponent`, which takes care of requesting permissions to access the gyroscope (if needed) and gathering its data.

 Just instantiate the component scene in your game scene (the one which will get the data and handle it) and connect to its signals:
 - `ios_permission_requested(is_granted)`: emitted after the user has interacted with the permission popup;
 - `gyroscope_triggered(coords)`: emitted every time the JS event is triggered, the `coords` argument is a `Vector3` holding [orientation data](https://developer.mozilla.org/en-US/docs/Web/API/Device_orientation_events/Orientation_and_motion_data_explained). `x` holds the rotation around the **X** axis, `y` on the **y** axis and so on.